juquesada/league-stat-analysis/README.md

   <h3>Conclusion</h3>

   <p>
-    [If p_value &lt; 0.05:] Since the p-value is below my significance level of 0.05, I
+    Since the p-value is below my significance level of 0.05, I
     <strong>reject the null hypothesis</strong>.
 There is a high chance that my
     model's precision is lower for teams in long games than for teams in short games, supporting the idea that early-game (15-minute) statistics are a less reliable